-STUDENT IDENTIFICATION CARDS - The Board of Education recently adopted Lincoln

-Public Schools (LPS) Policy 6412, which requires all high school students to visually display their official LPS student photo identification (ID) cards.
-Students will be required to wear their school ID cards at all times in school.
-ID cards are not to be defaced or personalized in any way.
-If this occurs, student may be required to purchase a new permanent ID.
-Appropriate adjustments will be made when students are in certain specific courses such as physical education, industrial technology, etc. This practice will require that students will wear lanyards worn around their necks.
+STUDENT IDENTIFICATION CARDS - The Board of Education recently adopted Lincoln Public Schools (LPS) Policy 6412, which requires all high school students to visually display their official LPS student photo identification (ID) cards.
+While on school premises and/or at school activities, all students will be required to have their student ID card in their possession and display it when requested by a school official.

 If a student forgets to bring the ID card to school, he or she will be given an opportunity to receive a temporary or a permanent ID replacement card.
 There will be no cost to the students for the initial ID cards and lanyards, however, students will be assessed a fee for permanent ID cards for \$3.00 and temporary replacement ID cards for \$1.00 after that point.
 The ID cards will be used as an automated way for students to access their lunch accounts and pay for their school lunches.
-ID cards will also be used to monitor students' arrival and departure from specific areas of the building including counseling office, media center, nurses office and returning from lunch.
+ID cards will also be used to monitor students' arrival and departure from specific areas of the building.

 Students will also need to show or display their ID cards to purchase all tickets for school activities.
 As usual, students will be required to have their ID cards and tickets to enter all school dances.